marianaluduena/workshop-playwright-atenea/README.md

 - **Git**

-- **ChatGPT:** to create additional unexpected test scenarios, and as a guide to create specific test cases when I don't know how to do it.
+- **ChatGPT and Gemini Copilot:** to create additional unexpected test scenarios, and as a guide to create specific test cases when I don't know how to do it.

 - **Loom:** to document visual proof / evidence.
 The screenshots links are available to be accessed.